rd003/BookShoppingCart-Mvc/README.md

 //}
 ```

-Uncomment these line and run the project. `Now stop the project and comment these lines again.` I could automate this process, but source code will differ from the youtube video.
+Uncomment these line and run the project. `Now stop the project and comment these lines again.` I know, I have messed up here, I should have automate this process.
+But I can not do it now, the source code will differ from the youtube video.
 So I am keeping it as it is.

-2.Now click on login and login with these credentials.
+2. Now click on the link named `login` and login with these credentials.

 ```text
 username: admin@gmail.com